AbsurdlySuspicious/sg-sprite/lay-format.md

 according to the needed sprite variant.

 Notes:
-- In some games (Chaos;Child) lay files are compressed using zlib
+- In some games (Chaos;Child) lay files are zlib-compressed
 - All values in the file are LE

 # Header